2.27. Macros¶

 def abstract apply ( prog:ProgramPtr; mod:Module? ) : bool

-registers class as a pass macro.
+make_pass_macro registers a class as a pass macro.

-adds pass macro to the infer pass.
+add_new_infer_macro adds a pass macro to the infer pass.
+The [infer] annotation accomplishes the same thing.

-which performs necessary transformations.
+Typically, such macros create an AstVisitor which performs the necessary transformations.

+2.28.11.
 AstTypeInfoMacro

 class AstTypeInfoMacro